Ixworth: History

 The first recorded name for Ixworth is from 1025 as Gyxeweorde meaning "Enclosure of a man called Gisca".
 It was mentioned again as Gyxeweor∂e in the S1225 charter of 1040 where Thurketel grants the lands to Bury St Edmunds Abbey.
-The settlement was recorded in the Domesday Book as "Icsewrda" or "Giswortha".
+The settlement was recorded in the Domesday Book of 1086 as "Icsewrda" or "Giswortha".
 The village, which was in the Hundred of Blackbourn, was relatively very large at this time with 51 households.
 It was held by Robert Blunt or Blount in 1086, having formed part of the lands controlled by the Abbey of Bury St Edmunds in 1066.

 Ixworth Priory was founded as an Augustinian priory in about 1170 and dissolved in 1537.
 Remains of the priory include the almost complete east range whilst some of the west range can be found incorporated into a house, known as Ixworth Abbey.
 These remains are a Grade I listed building and include elements from the early 13th century.

 Ixworth is the site the earliest rural council housing built in England.
-Four pairs of houses were built in 1893–94 for Thingoe Rural District Council, encouraged by the Ixworth Labourer's Association.
+Four pairs of houses were built in 1893–94 for Thingoe Rural District Council, encouraged by the Ixworth Labourers' Association.
 These were built under the Housing of the Working Classes Act 1890, the first to allow rural councils to build their own housing.
 The act was only adopted by eight councils.
 The houses exist today in a largely unaltered condition.
 Two of them, on Stow Road, are Grade II listed buildings.

 A Q Type bombing decoy was operated in the north-east of the parish to deflect enemy bombing from RAF Honington.